top of page

 shutterstock_284804657.webp

-politician with many different faces - somewhat explains
+politician with many different faces

 Economic Studies

-Economic studies is about analyzing people, businesses, governments, and the world manages currency and resources.
+Economic studies is about analyzing people, businesses, governments, and how the world manages currency and resources.
 The subject focuses on learning about production, factories, wealth, transfers, and more involving other subjects such as math (analyze data and results and make into a graph).
 Some key focuses in this topic are: behaviour (who, what, when, where, and how the economy changes), systems (how all the businesses and individuals connect to the government and its market, finance, and economy), policies (the rules and laws), and applications (how resources are used on healthcare, education, development, labour, and environment upgrades).

 importance-of-growth.png